-The Art Marker Project
+The Art Markers Project

 About the Artist

 Jonah Trople is a multidisciplinary artist, sculptor, designer, and sign maker.
-His work is decidedly layered; a bold, playful and deceptively simple aesthetic weaves together the ideas of magic and memory with themes of the human condition, cosmic history, and place.
+His work is decidedly layered; a bold, playful and deceptively simple aesthetic weaves together the ideas of magic and memory with themes of the human condition and place.
+Through use of symbols, his visual vocabulary tells a story that invokes a sense of wonder and mystery, referring to something ancient and ancestral.

 Art Marker Locations

-Art Marker 1
+Marker 1

 Tyler Plaza (Tyler & Water St.)

-Art Marker 2
+Marker 2

 Monroe/Washington

-Art Marker 3
+Marker 3

 Port Townsend Public Library (Lawrence & Harrison)

-Art Marker 4
+Marker 4

 Uptown (Lawrence & Tyler)

-Art Marker 5
+Marker 5

 Fort Worden (Cherry & W)

 “With these sculptures, I’ll be weaving together the magic of this place to tell a story through the forms and material.
 The work will become a part of the landscape, building subtle connections across the Creative District.
-These wooden ‘megaliths’ aim to incite the viewer to create personal associations, while illuminating the collective consciousness of our community.
+These wooden ‘megaliths’ aim to incite the viewer to create personal associations, while illuminating the collective consciousness of our community.”

-Jonah Trople
+– Jonah Trople

-About the Sculptures
+About the Art Markers